ibm-cloud-docs/cloud-pak-security/getting-started.md

 The steps to upgrade are the same as the steps to install.
 The process automatically detects an older version and initiates an upgrade.

+**Important:** Before upgrading from Cloud Pak for Security 1.6.0.X, you must enable the Playbook Designer Beta feature in the Licensing & usage management page.
+To enable this feature, you must have licensing & usage management admin permission.
+For more information, see [Managing License and usage](https://www.ibm.com/support/knowledgecenter/SSTDPP_1.7.0/docs/security-pak/license_usage.html){: external}.

-For information about working with your Cloud Pak®, see [Knowledge Center](https://www.ibm.com/support/knowledgecenter/SSTDPP_1.6.0){: external}.
+For information about working with your Cloud Pak®, see [IBM Documentation](https://www.ibm.com/support/knowledgecenter/SSTDPP_1.7.0){: external}.

-## Rolling back to IBM Cloud Pak® for Security 1.6.0.0
+## Rolling back to IBM Cloud Pak® for Security 1.6.0.X
 {: #rollback}

 1. Uninstall IBM Cloud Pak® for Security from the console by following the steps described in the [uninstall section](#uninstall).
 If a backup PVC existed prior to an upgrade attempt, the PVC cp4s-backup-pv-claim will be moved to the `kube-system` namespace.

-2. Reinstall IBM Cloud Pak® for Security 1.6.0.0 by following install steps 1 to 5 in this [getting started](#prereqs) document and select the IBM Cloud Pak® for Security 1.6.0.0 version to install.
+2. Reinstall IBM Cloud Pak® for Security 1.6.0.X by following install steps 1 to 5 in this [getting started](#prereqs) document and select the IBM Cloud Pak® for Security 1.6.0.X version to install.
 If a backup PVC existed prior to the rollback installation, the PVC cp4s-backup-pv-claim will be restored from `kube-system` to `<cp4s-namespace>`.

 3. Reconfigure LDAP to add or recreate any users that existed before the upgrade.
 For more information, see [here](https://www.ibm.com/support/knowledgecenter/SSTDPP_1.6.0/platform/docs/security-pak/ldap-connect.html).

 4. If a backup was completed before the upgrade process, you can restore the backup.
 For more information, see [here](https://www.ibm.com/support/knowledgecenter/en/SSTDPP_1.6.0/platform/docs/scp-core/backup-intro.html).